The Three Sisters: Corn, Beans, and Squash

 • The prickly squash leaves also keep away raccoons and other pests, which don’t like to step on them.

-Together, the three sisters provide both sustainable soil fertility as well as a heathy diet.
+Together, the Three Sisters provide both sustainable soil fertility and a healthy diet.
 Perfection!

 In modern-day gardens, the Three Sisters consists of these three vegetables: